All full cases have 5 components

 Example: “The situation in Libya is traumatic and will take a long time to stabilize.
 Western corporations should do their best to support a legitimate government by providing investment support.”
 Can you identify the common mistake in this candidate’s answer?

-Inference cases: Senior partners, whom make the final hiring decision, rarely use cases that can be solved with a framework.
-They typical ask candidates to infer insights using their judgement and solve the case as these insights build up.
+Inference cases: Senior partners, who make the final hiring decision, rarely use cases that can be solved with a framework.
+They typically ask candidates to infer insights using their judgment and solve the case as these insights build up.
 These cases will not work with a framework.

 Example: “Help a US auto company enter the Japanese market.
 Before you do that talk me through the business model of a typical auto company?”

 Profit cases: If there is one thing everyone must understand it is how to conduct break-even curve analyses both from a technical and strategy level.
-Simply doing the calculations is insufficient.
+Simply doing the calculations is insufficient and it is not something taught in MBA programs.
 This is a key focus of Seasons 2 and 3.

 Example: “A honey company wants to raise profits.
 By analyzing their business model, what options could they pursue?”